NGINX 32-bit Open Src ngx_http_mp4_module Mem Overwrite via MP4

 Vulnerability Analysis

-CVE-2026-27784 is exploitable with local system access, and requires small amount of user privileges.
+CVE-2026-27784 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Weakness Type